bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schreier.md

 * Thus the young Schreier was already by then an all-round mathematician.
 * In fact Schreier gave lecture courses on group theory and analytic number theory, at the request of the mathematical faculty, before completing his habilitation.
 * Hamburg was an exciting place for someone with Schreier's interests and, among others, he was influenced by Emil Artin.
-* Schreier married Edith Jakoby in 1928.
-* Edith was older than Schreier, had been married before but her first husband had been killed in World War I.
-* A few months after he married, Schreier was offered a professorship at the University of Rostock in 1928 and decided to accept the position but he preferred to wait until the summer of 1929 before taking up the post.
 * During the beginning of the 1928/29 session Schreier lectured on function theory giving parallel courses in Hamburg and Rostock.
 * Although, as we have noted, many mathematicians influenced Schreier, the first were Furtwängler and Reidemeister.
 * Schreier may have been directed towards the main theorem, which proves that certain torus knots were not isomorphic to their mirror images, by Reidemeister.